simonthor/fractals/README.md

 # fractals

-## Author
-This project is made by Simon Thor in 2019.
+The code here is used to generate fractals.

 ## Overview
-The project is currently incactive.
+The instructions below are outdated.
+They will be updated as soon as possible.

 ## Functionality
 The project can generate fractals.
-- interactive_fractal.py file can have interactive excape-time fractals, meaning that the user can zoom in and out by clicking on the image.
+- interactive_fractal.py file can have interactive escape-time fractals, meaning that the user can zoom in and out by clicking on the image.
 - fractals.py provides more extensive options of fractals, including (but not limited to) sierpinski's triangle and the Koch snowflake (sort of).

 ## Prerequisites